dolymood/webpack-transform-modules-plugin/README.md

 })
 ```

-In this demo, this plugin will load `a` and `b` packages "transformModules" config in each package.json and it will load sub packages "transformModules" config too.
+In this demo, this plugin will load `a` and `b` packages "transformModules" config in each package.json and it will load sub packages "transformModules" configs too.

 * `transformModules {Object}` default `undefined`, application init `babel-plugin-transform-modules` 'transform-modules' options, if it is `undefined` then this plugin will get `transformModules` value in `package.json` as the init config.